ghostjat/smartapi-php/README.md

 ## Installation

 #### Without composer
-Download library from [here](https://github.com/angelbroking-github/smartapi-php) and use as your custome library
+Download library from [here](https://github.com/angelbroking-github/smartapi-php) and use as your custom library

 ### Via composer
-Official installation method is via composer
 ```bash
 composer require smartapi-php/angelbroking
 ```